ckundo/sandy/README.md

 Rubygem for consuming power outage data for the Greater New York area.
 Currently supports ConEd and LIPA.
 [![Build Status](https://secure.travis-ci.org/ckundo/sandy.png)](https://travis-ci.org/ckundo/sandy)

-## Installation

-Add this line to your application's Gemfile:

-    gem 'sandy'

-And then execute:

-    $ bundle

-Or install it yourself as:

-    $ gem install sandy

 ## Usage

 ### A note on Polling